Documentation

 Connecting with Other MCP Clients

 Any MCP client that supports Streamable HTTP transport can connect to Brewale.
-The general pattern is:

 Server URL: https://mcp.brewale.dev/mcp